French expedition to Ireland (1796): Background

-Following the French Revolution which began in 1789, the cause of republicanism was taken up in many countries, including the Kingdom of Ireland, at that time ruled by the Kingdom of Great Britain.
-Opposition to British rule in Ireland had existed for centuries, but the French Revolution, combined with hostility towards the penal laws which discriminated against the Catholic majority and a large Presbyterian minority, prompted the creation of the Society of United Irishmen, a broad non-sectarian coalition of groups seeking to create an independent Irish republic.
+The French Revolution which began in 1789 spread support for republicanism across Europe.
+One of the countries most affected was the Kingdom of Ireland, a client state of Great Britain.
+Opposition to British rule in Ireland had existed for centuries, but the French Revolution combined with hostility towards the penal laws which discriminated against the Catholic majority and a large Presbyterian minority prompted the creation of the Society of United Irishmen, a broad non-sectarian coalition of groups seeking to create an independent Irish republic.

-Initially a non-violent political movement, the United Irishmen were forced to operate as a secret society after membership was made illegal by the Dublin Castle administration in 1793 due to the French Revolutionary Wars.
+Initially non-violent, the United Irishmen were forced to operate as a secret society after membership was made illegal by the Dublin Castle administration in 1793 due to the War of the First Coalition.
 Deciding that their only hope of creating an Irish republic lay in armed revolt, the United Irishmen began secretly organising and arming their members.
-In search of external aid, two of their leaders, Lord Edward FitzGerald and Arthur O'Connor, travelled to Basel to meet with French General Lazare Hoche.
-Their efforts were supported by Protestant Dublin lawyer Wolfe Tone, who travelled to Paris to appeal to the French Directory in person.
-During this period, the British government repealed some of the Penal Laws, in an attempt to quell unrest.
+In search of external aid, two of their leaders, Lord Edward FitzGerald and Arthur O'Connor, travelled to Basel to meet with French Divisional-general Lazare Hoche.
+Their efforts were supported by Wolfe Tone, another United Irishmen leader who travelled to Paris to appeal to the French Directory in person.
+During this period, the British government repealed several penal laws in an attempt to quell unrest in Ireland.

-The French First Republic had long planned an invasion of the British Isles, but their ambitions had been repeatedly thwarted by other factors, including other fronts of the Revolutionary Wars, the War in the Vendée and the parlous state of the French Navy.
-This latter problem was a major cause for concern: the Navy had suffered heavily from the removal of its officer corps during the Revolution and then endured a series of military setbacks, culminating in the tactical defeat at the Glorious First of June in 1794 and the disastrous Croisière du Grand Hiver in 1795.
-After securing peace on several fronts in 1795, the new French Directory decided that Britain was one of their most dangerous remaining opponents, and they determined to defeat it through invasion.
+France had long planned to invade the British Isles, but such ambitions had been repeatedly thwarted by several factors, including being occupied by other wartime fronts, the War in the Vendée and the poor state of the French Navy.
+The final problem was a major cause for concern: several French naval officers had either been executed or went into exile due to the Revolution and the Navy itself had endured a series of military setbacks, culminating in a tactical defeat at the Glorious First of June in 1794 and the disastrous Croisière du Grand Hiver in 1795.
+After securing peace on several fronts in 1795, the new French Directory decided that Britain was one of their most dangerous remaining opponents and determined that only an invasion could knock the British out of the war.

 The applications from Tone intrigued the Directory, which understood that by attacking Ireland they would be striking at the least defensible part of the British Isles.
-Support for the British government was weakest there and the United Irishmen optimistically claimed to be able to raise an irregular army of as many as 250,000 waiting to join the French once they had landed, with the additional attraction that a successful establishment of an Irish republic would prove an ideological coup for the French Republic.
+Support for the British Crown was weakest there and the United Irishmen optimistically claimed to be able to raise an irregular army of as many as 250,000 men to join the French once they had landed, with the additional attraction that a successful establishment of an Irish republic would prove an ideological coup for the French Republic.
 Finally and most significantly, a large expeditionary force in Ireland could provide an ideal springboard for an invasion of Britain, especially in combination with a plan then under development to land 2,000 troops in Cornwall, who would distract the British during the planned invasion of Ireland and could potentially provide a beachhead for future operations.